 Professionals that take a lead role in adopting systems to improve business operations include IT directors, chief technology officers and IT managers.

 IT managers are responsible for supervising each operational group and making sure that the projects are being managed correctly and in time.
-When an IT director or a chief technology officer (CIO) announces an executive project, IT managers must delegate the responsibilities to the staff, assign timelines, and make sure that budgets reflect goal expectations.
+When an IT director or a chief technology officer (CTO) announces an executive project, IT managers must delegate the responsibilities to the staff, assign timelines, and make sure that budgets reflect goal expectations.

 In a broad context, directors and chief technology officers (CTOs) communicate how a vision should be met, and IT managers must figure out how to handle the leader’s roadmap, what can be achieved, and how resources can be best applied.